What is racism?

 For “white”* Europeans and Americans, false views about “non-whites” are so ingrained they are invisible.
 They can rationalize their fear of the Other as truth and if they act on their fear, they are supported.
 “Whites” can choose easily to hide behind bigoted views knowing they have little obligation to deal with minorities as equals or challenge the lies told about minorities.
 Racism empowers the weakness of bigotry.

 Racism provides the structure in which fear can flourish.
 An individual can feel and act in a bigoted manner toward others, but will only benefit if others support these feelings and actions.
 If people disapprove of bigoted words or actions, individuals will stop.
-But if others cheer on and join in to bigoted words or actions, individuals are encouraged to repeat them.
+But if others cheer on and join in to the bigoted words or actions, then individuals are encouraged to repeat them.